malcolmdimeglio/Rename_episodes/README.md

  S02E03 The Waldo Moment
 Do you want to merge the naming of 2 episodes into 1? (y/n)
 ```
-If your answer is 'n' then the renaming process will be aborted, you will keep the original name and the program will exit.
+If your answer is '**n**' then the renaming process will be aborted, you will keep the original name and the program will exit.

-If your answer is 'y' you will be asked which episodes' name you want to merge.
+If your answer is '**y**' you will be asked which episodes' name you want to merge.
 This situation sometimes happens for season finale or pilot episodes.

 `List the episodes' number you want to merge, separated by spaces: 2 3`

-Your episode will be renamed as such: Black Mirror - 02x02&03 - White Bear + The Waldo Moment.mkv
+Your episode will be renamed as such: *Black Mirror - 02x02&03 - White Bear + The Waldo Moment.mkv*

 ## Testing
 To have a preview of how this script works, you can use the Tests folder.
 You will find 2 other folders you will need to rename.
 (Make a copy first if you want to make several attempt and play with the limitation of the script)